top of page

 Pets Lifeline worked successfully over the next several months to reconnect some of the animals with their original owners, found local homes for others and even placed puppies born during the process—the effort was a collective high point for everyone involved.

-In addition, PLL offers a wide variety of programs, such as a low-cost spay/neuter clinic, dog training classes, a kitten fostering program, and a feral program that is the most successful in the county.
-The shelter prides itself on its Humane Education curriculum that offers an afterschool program and a 10-week summer camp.
+In addition, PLL offers a wide variety of programs, such as a free and low-cost spay/neuter clinic, Pet Food Pantry and Tender Loving Paws to assist those in need, dog training classes, a kitten fostering program, and a feral program that is the most successful in the county.
+The shelter prides itself on its Youth Education curriculum that offers an afterschool program and a 10-week summer camp.

-With the celebration of these past 30 years comes the promise of being around for 30 more and the hope of raising money over the span of this year to help modernize Sonoma Valley's only Animal Resource Center.
+With the celebration of these past 30 years comes the promise of being around for 30 more and the hope of raising money each year to help modernize Sonoma Valley's only Animal Resource Center.

 bottom of page